NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ### Laying out the Motor Drivers

 To maximize thrust and responsiveness, you should keep the high-current (i.e., the mosfet, the motor pads, and flyback diode) components of each motor driver close together. `VBAT` should feed the into the controller directly from the `VBAT` power plane.
 Since the `VBAT` power plane is in Layer 15, and the pads are on Top, you’ll need at least one via, to connect the two.
 Consider using more than one via, to provide a wider conduction path.
-You can add all the vias you want using the via too.
-The fanout tool will also add vias for you.
+You can add all the vias you want using the `via` too.
+The `fanout` tool will also add vias for you.

-The routing for the low-current components of the motor driver (i.e, the filter cap and resistor, and the pull-down resistor) is less critical.
+The routing for the low-current components of the motor driver (i.e, the resistor, and the pull-down resistor) is less critical.

 ### Laying out the Radio

 The radio is one of the delicate parts of the board because it require special attention for good signal integrity.
 You should copy the layout on the remote as closely as you can.
 The key things you’ll need to get right are:

 1. Except for the pad that is attached to the circuitry, the antenna should be mounted near the edge of the board without any metal nearby (i.e., there should be no metal in any layer in that area).
-The one exception is the pad that the other end of the antenna attaches to.
 2. The two capacitors and the balun that make up the antenna driver should not have any other signals near them.
 3. The length of the traces from the micro controller to the balun should be as symmetric as possible: Equal length and mirrored geometry.
 4. All the wires in the antenna should be as short as reasonably possible.
 This constraint, combined with the need for the antenna to be near the edge of the board constrains where you can place your microcontroller.
 5. The wire between the balun, the antenna, and the capacitor between them should be the same width as the antenna (50mil), and the wire should transition smoothly into the antenna.
 There should be no sharp corners.

 Enforcing all of these requirements will require applying multiple techniques.
 Begin by laying out the parts to match the layout on the red board.
 Then read on for tips on how to implement the rest of the requirements.

+Just to drive home how delicate this part of the design is:  I have here on my desk a packages containing 25 remote control boards that have a range of about 4 inches because I got overconfident about how much I could mess around with the antenna layout.
+Don't do that :-(

 #### The Antenna